 Rarely does a camera tick so many boxes, but we have to give the Olympus OMD E-M1 Mark II the gongs for these categories as well.
 The speed of its superb autofocusing system and Tracking AF is so good that wildlife photographers or anyone shooting or filming action will be impressed by its hit rate, even in gloomy conditions.

 Which brings us to low light.
-Olympus’s 5-Axis Image Stabilisation in the E-M1 Mark II breaks new ground.
+Olympus’s 5-Axis Image Stabilisation in the E-M1 Mark II is incredible.

 In our tests, when shooting at the 100mm end of Olympus’s 12-100mm f/4 lens we were able to get consistently sharp images at 1/2sec, proving the 6.4EV shutter speed extension claim to be true.
 What’s even more impressive, however, is that at the 12mm we were able to get sharp images with 2sec exposures.